 Product differentiation also plays an important role in determining the market outcomes.
-While differentiation can be a positive feature in a market, it also may lead to tight oligopolies when it is combined with other criteria.
 The goods produced by different firms are - even when belonging to the same market - often not identical, but imperfect substitutes for each other.
 Although in some respects telecoms products might be fairly homogeneous compared to other retail goods, there are some ways in which they may be differentiated.
-For example, in a scenario of a bundled market consisting of at least two firms with own infrastructure (e.g. a cable provider and a classical fixed telecommunication provider), both firms might offer comparable broadband access products, but product differentiation can take place regarding the levels of service, or the type of bundles (for example, the firms might have different TV offerings) or the branding66.
+For example, in a scenario of a bundled market consisting of at least two firms with own infrastructure (e.g. a cable provider and a classical fixed telecommunication provider), both firms might offer comparable broadband access products, but product differentiation can take place regarding the levels of service, or the type of bundles (for example, the firms might have different TV offerings) or the branding67.
 When there are many and/or close substitutes in a market, the prices will be closer to a competitive level for a given number of firms, because the consumers can easily substitute the products that have an increased price with the product of a competitor.
-In contrast, in a market with highly differentiated products the firms can raise the prices closer to the monopoly level.67 Therefore, tight oligopoly is more likely to occur where the level of product differentiation is higher.
-This contrasts with tacit collusion which is more likely to hold when products are homogeneous.
+In contrast, in a market with highly differentiated products the firms can raise the prices closer to the monopoly level.68 Therefore, tight oligopoly is more likely to occur where the level of product differentiation is higher. (this contrasts with tacit collusion which is more likely to hold when products are homogeneous).

-65 OPTA, Is two enough?
+66 OPTA, Is two enough?
 Economic Policy Note, No. 6/2006, p.
 10.

-66 OPTA, Is two enough?
+67 OPTA, Is two enough?
 Economic Policy Note, No. 6/2006, p.
 27.